 This can be done easily by clapping your hands and by throwing a ball.

-The pup should react to the sound of you clapping your hands, and while they may not retreive the ball, they will likely play with it
+The pup should react to the sound of you clapping your hands, and while they may not retrieve the ball, they will likely play with it

 Step 6: Taking the Puppy Home